NaN-NaN-sempai/ConsoFy/readme.md

 </div>

 ## About
-Consofy is a simple tool to organize your logs.
+ConsoFy is a simple tool to organize your logs.
 It's easy to use and works just like the default JavaScript `console` object, behaving in the same way.

 The name `ConsoFy` was created to keep the same word structure as the word console, making it easy to write when coding.
 The suffix `-Fy` was added to suggest the idea of transforming or enhancing the console.